 In 2003, the Town of Exeter was designated as a MS4 community in accordance with the 2000 US Census.
-Exeter has been operating under the expired 2003 permit since that time.
+Exeter has been operating under the 2003 MS4 permit since that time.
 Exeter's MS4 designated area is located south of Route 101 in the urbanized part of Town.
 The storm sewer system includes miles of stormwater collection system piping ranging from 12 to 48 inch diameter.
 The storm sewer system contains 1,080 catch basins, drain manholes, 2 treatment units, and 64 stormwater outfalls which drain to waters of the State.

-Town of Stratham Infrastructure
+3.2.2 Town of Stratham Infrastructure